Header background

 The role of real-user monitoring (RUM) and synthetic testing

 Organizations can also use real user monitoring to gain real-time visibility into the user experience, tracking the path of a single request and gaining insight into every interaction it has with every service along the way.
-Teams can observe this experience using synthetic monitoring or even a recording the actual session.
+Teams can observe this experience using synthetic monitoring or even view a recording of the actual session.
 These capabilities extend telemetry by adding in data for APIs, third-party services, errors occurring in the browser, user demographics, and application performance from the user’s perspective.

 With real-user monitoring IT, DevSecOps, and SRE teams can not only see the complete end-to-end journey of a request but also access real-time insight into system health.
 From there, they can proactively troubleshoot areas of degrading health before they impact application performance.
 They can also more easily recover from failures and gain a more granular understanding of the user experience.